Playing With: Steven Ulysses Perhero

 - A Self-Fulfilling Prophecy: Woody decided he wanted to be a carpenter when he grew up because of his last name.

-- Woody's family have been carpenters right back to the Middle Ages, and their surname derives from the occupation.
-His first name is because his parents didn't have much imagination.
+- Woody's family have been carpenters since the Middle Ages, and their surname derives from the occupation.
+He got his given name because his parents didn't have much imagination.

 - The carpenter legally changed his name to Woody Carpenter as a gimmick.